ejharbo/wildfire/README.md

 ### GitHub

-Initial Up;oad
+Initial Upload
 1. ...
 2. ...

-###For more information on Ontologies, check out the following resources:
+### For more information on Ontologies, check out the following resources:
+Introduction to the Semantic Web and Linked Data